-The interior of the spare wiring $(AWG#24(0.2mm^2) \times 4 \text{ pair} (a \text{ total of eight cores}) \text{ cable})$ is carried out to the robot arm from the base portion to the forehand arm side piece.
+The interior of the spare wiring $(AWG#28(0.1 mm^2) \times 4 pair (a total of eight cores) cab tire cable)$ is carried out to the robot arm from the base portion to the forehand arm side piece.

-The customer can use this wire.
 In this case, the cable clamp (refer to the following) is needed separately for wiring leading about out of the robot.
 Please prepare of the customer in advance.